 The monitoring of individual students is the responsibility of the teachers concerned.
 Persistent problems will be referred to the Head of Faculty.
 It is very important that homework arrangements, including sanctions for not completing it, are consistently applied throughout the school so that all students see the arrangements as fair.
-Head of Faculty should monitor the setting and the completion of homework.
-The quality of homework being set will be included in SLT line management meetings.
+Heads of Faculty should monitor the setting and the completion of homework.
+The efficacy of homework being set will be included in SLT line management meetings and Faculty Reviews.

-Parents should be encouraged to be involved in their child's education, to check with their child if they have homework and support their child with managing their time.
-The parent can support the school in encouraging independence and students taking responsibility for their own learning.
-Parents should do what they can to provide a peaceful place in which students can do their homework, to make it clear to them that they value homework and support their child in explaining how it can help them to make progress in school.
-If a parent feels they need to support their child further, then they can request to have access to their child's google classroom and will get notifications when homework is set.
+Parents' (and guardians') involvement in their child's education should be encouraged in order to support students with meeting homework expectations and managing their time effectively.
+Parents and guardians can support the school in encouraging independence and students taking responsibility for their own learning.
+Parents should do what they can to provide a peaceful environment in which students can do their homework, illustrating that homework is valued and will support their progress in school.

-Homework support
+Homework Support

-Students who wish to complete homework after school can use room 8 to do this.
+Students who wish to complete homework after school can attend homework club.
 Staff will be available to support students with homework.
-The support is only for doing homework and additional school work.
+The support is only for completing homework and additional school work.
 The session will run from 3pm-4pm.